osinfra-io/terraform-google-kubernetes-engine/README.md

 > NOTE: The autoscaling profile feature requires the `google-beta` provider.
 > Include this provider in your root module required_providers block if you use GitHub Dependabot.

 Here is an example of a basic configuration; these would be in three different `main.tf` files running separately in their workflows.
-For example, the global configuration would run first, and then the regional configuration would run.
+For example, the global configuration would run first, and then the regional configuration followed by the onboarding configuration.

 `global/onboarding/main.tf`: